Home care charge rate calculator

 This calculator is an estimate for internal planning.
 It does not replace payroll, employment law, tax, commissioning, or pricing advice.
 Use your actual rota, payroll, pension, holiday, mileage, and local market data before making commercial decisions.

-Common questions about using the care agency wage-to-cost calculator.
+Common questions about using the home care charge rate calculator.

-It is built for UK domiciliary care, home care, supported living, complex care, and multi-site care providers who need a clearer view of wage-to-cost and charge-rate economics.
+It is built for UK domiciliary care, home care, supported living, complex care, and multi-site care providers who need a clearer view of wage-to-cost, target margin, and charge-rate economics.

 No. The calculator is free to use without registration.
 You can print the result, save it as a PDF from your browser, or share a link with the non-personal inputs encoded in the URL.